U.N.'s nuclear report on Iran may not be all bad news for West

 The conversion of uranium refined to a fissile concentration of 20 percent into fuel is also reversible as long as it has not been introduced into a working reactor, although it would take a few months to turn it back into gas form, security experts say.

-Tehran denies U.S. and Israeli allegations that it is seeking a nuclear weapons capability, saying its program is entirely peaceful.
+Tehran denies U.S. and Israeli allegations that it is seeking a nuclear weapons capability, saying its programme is entirely peaceful.
 But U.N. inspectors suspect past, and possibly ongoing, military-related nuclear work.

 The question of when and how quickly Iran might be able to assemble a nuclear weapon if it chose to do so is hotly debated in the West because it could influence any decision by Israel to launch military strikes against the country.